hitdshu/hitdshu.github.io/_pages/words.md

 All knowledge is, in final analysis, history.
 All sciences are, in the abstract, mathematics.
 All judgements are, in their rationale, statistics.
 --Statistics And Truth

+The fundamental equation of computers is: computer = powerful + stupid
+Computers are very powerful, looking at volumes of data very quickly.
+Computers can perform billions of operations per second, where each operation is pretty simple.
+Computers are also shockingly stupid and fragile.
+The operations that they can do are extremely rigid, simple, and mechanical.
+The computer lacks anything like real insight ... it's nothing like the HAL 9000 from the movies.
+If nothing else, you should not be intimidated by the computer as if it's some sort of brain.
+It's very mechanical underneath it all.
+Programming is about a person using their real insight to build something useful, constructed out of these teeny, simple little operations that the computer can do.
+--Francisco Cai and Nick Parlante